 Student Conduct Board Chair

 The VP of Academic and Student Affairs or designee who shall preside over a formal conduct hearing.

 Any number of persons who have complied with the formal requirements for official College recognition and are in active or inactive status.

 A suspension imposed without a formal hearing to ensure the safety and well-being of members of the College community.

 Denial of the privilege of enrollment for a specified period of time after which the student is eligible to return.
 Conditions for re-enrollment may be specified.

 The College is not a sanctuary from the general law.
 College community members violating civil or criminal law may be subject to College conduct procedures for the same conduct when the conduct occurs on campus, in online activity, when it occurs off campus or when it occurs at College-controlled space.
-The Dean of Student Affairs or their designee, shall decide whether the Student Conduct Code shall be applied to conduct occurring off campus, on a case by case basis, in their sole discretion.
+The Dean of Students or their designee shall decide whether the Student Conduct Code shall be applied to conduct occurring off campus on a case by case basis, in their sole discretion.
 Notwithstanding any provision herein, the College may suspend, expel or trespass any student whose presence poses a threat to persons or property.

 - The victim of the violation is a member of the College community